plotly/plotly.py/doc/python/ml-pca.md

     version: 3.7.6
   plotly:
-    description: Visualize Principle Component Analysis (PCA) of your high-dimensional data with Plotly on Python.
+    description: Visualize Principle Component Analysis (PCA) of your high-dimensional data in Python with Plotly.
     display_as: ai_ml
     language: python
     layout: base